postmannen/actress/README.md

 ## Overview

+Create custom processes where what the processes do are either your own piece of code, or it can be a command called from the Operating system.
+The processes can communicate by sending events to pass the result from one processes to the next for further processing.
+By chaining together process as workflows or powerful statemachines. or work together to provide some other service for the end user.
+The possibilities are many.

 ### Processes

 A process are like a module capable of performing a specific tasks.
 The nature of the process is determined by an EventType and a Function attached to each process.
 A process have an InCh for receiving events, and an AddEvent for sending Events.
 The processes can themselves spawn new processes.
 Processes can also send Event messages to other processes.

+A process can hold state within the Process Function.

 ### Events

-To initiate a task and trigger the execution of the process's function, we send events.
+To initiate and trigger the execution of the process's function, we send events.
 Each process has its own unique event name.
 Events serve as communication channels within the system.
-They can carry data, either as a result of something the previous process did, instructions for what a process should do, or both.
+They can carry data, either with the result of something a process did to pass it on to the next process for further processing, instructions for what a process should do, or both.
 An event can contain a chain of events to create workflows of what do do and in what order by using the NextEvent feature (see examples for usage).

 ```Go
 type Event struct {